foonathan/type_safe/README.md

 > especially when assertions for this library are enabled.

-The library features cannot really explained in the scope of this readme, I highly suggest that you check out [the blog post](https://foonathan.github.io/blog/2016/10/11/type-safe.html) and the examples.
+The library features cannot really explained in the scope of this readme, I highly suggest that you check out [the first](https://foonathan.github.io/blog/2016/10/11/type-safe.html) and [second blog post](https://foonathan.github.io/blog/2016/10/19/strong-typedefs.html) and the examples.

 ## Features